 - i.
-The Bank shall comply with the relevant provisions of the MORB on interlocking directorships.89 - ii.
-The Board regularly reviews interlocking board memberships to determine whether any common board memberships create real or
+The Bank shall comply with the interlocking directorships. relevant provisions of the MORB on - ii.
+The Board regularly reviews interlocking board memberships to determine whether any common board memberships create real or possible conflicts of interest or impair the ability of the involved directors to exercise independent judgment.